Subcutaneous tissue: Structure

-In some animals, such as whales and hibernating mammals, the hypodermis forms an important insulating layer and/or food store.
+The hypodermis forms an important insulating layer and/or food store in some animals, such as whales and hibernating mammals.

 In some plants, the hypodermis is a layer of cells immediately below the epidermis of leaves.
 It is often mechanically strengthened, for example, in pine leaves, forming an extra protective layer or a water storage tissue.

 Subcutaneous fat

-Subcutaneous fat is the layer of subcutaneous tissue that is most widely distributed.
+Subcutaneous fat is the most widely distributed subcutaneous tissue layer.
 It is composed of adipocytes, which are grouped together in lobules separated by connective tissue.
-The number of adipocytes varies among different areas of the body, while their size varies according to the body's nutritional state.
+The number of adipocytes varies among different body areas, while their size varies according to the body's nutritional state.
 It acts as padding and as an energy reserve, as well as providing some minor thermoregulation via insulation.
 Subcutaneous fat is found just beneath the skin, as opposed to visceral fat, which is found in the peritoneal cavity, and can be measured using body fat calipers to give a rough estimate of total body adiposity.

 Clinical significance

 Injection

-Injection into the subcutaneous tissue is a route of administration used for drugs such as insulin: because it is highly vascular, the tissue absorbs drugs quickly.
+Injection into the subcutaneous tissue is a route of administration used for drugs such as insulin: because it possesses few blood vessels, the tissue absorbs drugs slowly.
 Subcutaneous injection is believed to be the most effective manner to administer some drugs, such as human growth hormones.
-Just as the subcutaneous tissue can store fat, it can also provide good storage space for drugs that need to be released gradually because there is limited blood flow.
-"Skin popping" is a slang term that includes this method of administration, and is usually used in association with recreational drugs.
+Just as the subcutaneous tissue can store fat, it can also provide good storage space for drugs that need to be released gradually because of limited blood flow.
+"Skin popping" is a slang term that includes this method of administration and is usually used in association with recreational drugs.